Human vestigiality: Palmar grasp reflex

 The palmar grasp reflex is thought to be a vestigial behavior in human infants.
 When placing a finger or object to the palm of an infant, it will securely grasp it.
 This grasp is found to be rather strong.
 Some infants—37% according to a 1932 study—are able to support their own weight from a rod, although there is no way they can cling to their mother.
-The grasp is also evident in the feet too.
+The grasp is also evident in the feet.
 When a baby is sitting down, its prehensile feet assume a curled-in posture, similar to that observed in an adult chimp.
 An ancestral primate would have had sufficient body hair to which an infant could cling, unlike modern humans, thus allowing its mother to escape from danger, such as climbing up a tree in the presence of a predator without having to occupy her hands holding her baby.

 Hiccup

 It has been proposed that the hiccup is an evolutionary remnant of earlier amphibian respiration.
 Amphibians such as tadpoles gulp air and water across their gills via a rather simple motor reflex akin to mammalian hiccuping.
 The motor pathways that enable hiccuping form early during fetal development, before the motor pathways that enable normal lung ventilation form.
-Additionally, hiccups and amphibian gulping are inhibited by elevated CO and may be stopped by GABAB receptor agonists, illustrating a possible shared physiology and evolutionary heritage.
+Additionally, hiccups and amphibian gulping are inhibited by elevated carbon dioxide and may be stopped by GABAB receptor agonists, illustrating a possible shared physiology and evolutionary heritage.
 These proposals may explain why premature infants spend 2.5% of their time hiccuping, possibly gulping like amphibians, as their lungs are not yet fully formed.
 Fetal intrauterine hiccups are of two types.
 The physiological type occurs before 28 weeks after conception and tend to last five to ten minutes.
 These hiccups are part of fetal development and are associated with the myelination of the phrenic nerve, which primarily controls the thoracic diaphragm.
 The phylogeny hypothesis explains how the hiccup reflex might have evolved, and if there is not an explanation, it may explain hiccups as an evolutionary remnant, held-over from our amphibious ancestors.

 This hypothesis has been questioned because of the existence of the afferent loop of the reflex, the fact that it does not explain the reason for glottic closure, and because the very short contraction of the hiccup is unlikely to have a significant strengthening effect on the slow-twitch muscles of respiration.